mischavandenburg/blog/content/zet/docker-to-azure-vm.md

 ---
-title: How To Build and Deploy A Docker Container to An Azure VM Using Azure Pipelines
+title: How to build and deploy a Docker container to an Azure VM using Azure Pipelines
 date: 2023-01-08
 tags:
 - Azure
 - DevOps
+- How-To
 ---
 I wanted to build an application from a Dockerfile and deploy it to a VM.
 I used a default Svelte setup as an example app.